Zoning and Future Developments When Buying a House

 Future developments: opportunity or threat

 Not all growth is equal.
-Some developments breathe life into a suburb; others drain it dry.
+Some developments lift a suburb; others hollow it out, which is why they sit alongside the other location factors that drive value.

 One suburb prospered when a shopping centre rose.
 Families arrived, children spilled into schools, and businesses flourished.
 House prices climbed.
 Another suburb declined when factories rose.
 Trucks thundered through the night, smoke settled on washing lines, and families sold at a loss to escape.